 For Cidex (glutaraldehyde) and Cidex OPA (o-phthaldehyde), use the 581 badge for STEL/Ceiling monitoring.

-Customers that are going to use the NIOSH REL to evaluate their formaldehyde results should use the 581 badge, not the 571.
-The NIOSH REL is 0.016 ppm, which is over 40 times below the OSHA PEL of 0.75 ppm.
-Because of this, the faster-sampling 581 with an 8-hour reporting limit of 0.0014 ppm is preferred.
+Customers who plan to use the NIOSH REL-TWA, NIOSH Ceiling, or other regulatory limits significantly lower than OSHA’s to evaluate their formaldehyde results should use the 581 badge, not the 571.
+For example, the NIOSH REL-TWA is 0.016 ppm, which is over 46 times lower than the OSHA PEL of 0.75 ppm.
+Because of this, the faster-sampling 581 with an 8-hour reporting limit of 0.0014 ppm (and a 15-minute reporting limit of 0.044 ppm) is preferred.

 This badge collects the following: